 From May to September, the park offers several ranger programs at no charge.
 These include talks, evening programs at the campground amphitheater and occassional astronomy programs, check the visitor center for details.
-Click here for a schedule of typical summer programs.
+Click here for a schedule of programs currently being offered.

 The Fruita Schoolhouse is a restored and refurbished historic structure located on Utah Highway 24, 0.8 miles (1.3 km) east of the visitor center.

 The Merin-Smith Implement Shed, 0.5 miles (0.8 km) south on the Scenic Drive, offers a recorded message about life in a Mormon pioneer community.

 The Gifford House Store and Museum, 1 mile (1.6 km) south on the Scenic Drive, is typical of rural Utah farm-houses of the early 1900s and is open from March 14 (Pi Day) to October 31 (closing date can vary).
 Handmade sales items are available including daily fresh baked pie!